Vishwanath-GitHub/Kustomize/Example 3/README.md

 For example, we can change "worker_process 1;" to "worker_process 3;" and use "kubectl apply -k .", it creates new config file with the new configuration and applies it to the running workload.

 The concept of making new config file everytime for a change is used to avoid conflicts in the building and working of the workload.
+Also, when the new config file is made and attached to the workload, the .yml file of the workload also changes its reference to the new config file.